 In short YES.
 You can play up but not down an age group.

-Playing Up Permanently – from the beginning of the season you play for day the Under 13 but you are eligible for the Under 12.
-That is all good but you are NOT eligible to play Under 12 football at all – you cannot go and help a team out in the Under 12’s although you were eligible for that age group.
+Playing Up Permanently – If, from the beginning of the season, you play in the Under 13 but you are the correct age for the Under 12, then you are NOT eligible to play Under 12 football at all.
+You cannot go and help a team out in the Under 12’s even though you are eligible for that age group.

-Playing Up To Help Out – If you play up to help a team out that is short (great more football) but be careful.
-If you play for that team 5 times or more for that team in a season then you are considered part of that team and you will NOT be able to play for the younger age group again that season.
+Playing Up To Help Out – You can play up to help a team out that is short (great more football!), but be careful.
+If you play for that team 5 times or more in a season then you are considered part of that team and you will NOT be able to play for the younger age group again that season.

 Remember if in doubt ASK [firstname.lastname@example.org]Back to Index

 How do I work out which age group I play in?

 - For football in Australia the year for determining age is the calendar year (01 January to 31 December)

 - The age you are turning in that year is the age group you play in.
 If your turn 13 that year then you can play Under 13’s.

 What kit does the club provide as part of registration?